memgraph/docs/docs/reference-guide/streams/overview.md

 ## Start a stream

-The following queries start a specific stream or all streams.
+The following query will start a specific stream with name `<stream name>` to consume `<count>` number of batches for a maximum duration of `<milliseconds>` milliseconds.

 ```cypher
 START STREAM <stream name> [BATCH_LIMIT <count>] [TIMEOUT <milliseconds>];
 ```

-Starts a specific stream with name `<stream name>` with `<count>` number of batches for a maximum duration of `<milliseconds>` milliseconds.
-The stream will automatically stop after having consumed the given number of batches or if the timeout is reached.
-If `<count>` number of batches are not processed within the specified `TIMEOUT`, probably because not enough messages were received, an exception is thrown.
-`TIMEOUT` is measured in milliseconds, and its default value is 30000.
-It can only be used in combination of `BATCH_LIMIT`.
+The stream will automatically stop after consuming the given number of batches or reaching the timeout.
+If `<count>` number of batches are not processed within the specified `TIMEOUT`, probably because not enough messages was received, an exception is thrown. `TIMEOUT` is measured in milliseconds, and its default value is 30000.
+It can only be used in combination with the `BATCH_LIMIT` option.

-If no `BATCH_LIMIT` limit is provided (thus no `TIMEOUT` neither), then the stream will run for an infinite number of batches and without a timeout limit (see below).
+If `BATCH_LIMIT` (and `TIMEOUT`) is not provided, the `<stream name>` stream will run for an infinite number of batches without a timeout limit.

 ```cypher
 START STREAM <stream name>;
 ```

-Starts a specific stream with name `<stream name>` for an infinite number of batches and without a timeout limit.
+The following query will start all streams for an infinite number of batches and without a timeout limit.

 ```cypher
 START ALL STREAMS;
 ```

-Starts all streams for an infinite number of batches and without a timeout limit.

 When a stream is started, it resumes ingesting data from the last committed offset.
 If no offset is committed for the consumer group, the largest